Exploring Thunder Bay

 There's always a big line on weekend mornings, but we slipped around it and sat next to Gordon Johnston at the counter.
 The Thunder Bay native, now a poetry professor in Peterborough, Ont., said even his lawyer asked about the Hoito when he heard Johnston was heading west.

-In Canada, Thunder Bay also is known for Terry Fox, the 21-year-old athlete who lost a leg to cancer and began a run across Canada in 1980, completing 26 miles each day in a Marathon of Hope.
+In Canada, Thunder Bay also is known for Terry Fox, the young athlete who lost a leg to cancer and began a run across Canada in 1980, completing 26 miles each day in a Marathon of Hope.

 Just northeast of Thunder Bay, advancing cancer forced him to stop.
 A memorial and visitors center mark the site and is a popular destination.